danielrodriguezGH/danielrodriguezGH/README.md

-# Daniel Rodriguez | AI Solutions Architect
+# Daniel Rodriguez | AI Solutions Architecture

 ## 🌌 Overview
 Creator and lead developer of the **HL-V5 Framework**.
 Specialized in mitigating logical entropy and stabilizing inference structures in Language Models (LLMs & SLMs).
 My work focuses on the intersection of Inference Control Engineering and Deterministic AI alignment.